IEK-5/PV-GRIP/README.md

 [the
 opengeodata](https://www.opengeodata.nrw.de/produkte/geobasis/hm/3dm_l_las/)
 and converts point clouds to raster images.
-The processed data is cached, with about 100GB allocated.
+The processed data is cached, with maximum 100GB allocated.
 If the requested region is being processed server replies with result
 ```
 {"message": "task is running"}
 ```

-It takes about two minutes to process a single LAZ file, with 4 workers allocated on a server side for these tasks.
+It takes about a minute to process a single LAZ file.

 The behaviour of the LAS Data directories are defined by a special file called `las_meta.json`.
 For example, for the NRW data: